klamt-lab/TCOSA/README.md

 * "cosa_(...).py": These are all scripts - except of the full run file "tcosa_full_run.py" - which directly include the TCOSA model changes, TCOSA analyses and generated publication figures.
 They do not include basic methods such as OptMDFpathway.
 * "test_(...).py": This one script includes a test of the OptMDFpathway routine used herein with the [ASTHERISC](https://github.com/klamt-lab/astheriscPackage) toy model.
 * None of these prefixes: These scripts include basic methods such as FBA, a Python implementation of [OptMDFpathway](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006492) with all extensions used in TCOSA's publication and the CPLEX interface which are all using [pulp](https://github.com/coin-or/pulp).

+### Source Documentation

+If you're interested in the base functions (i.e., scripts without a prefix as given in the previous section), you can take a look at the "docs" subfolder where you can find automatically generated HTML documentation files for them.
+The command for the documentation generation can be found in "create_documentations.bat".

+For all other (TCOSA-related) scripts with a prefix (as given in the previous section), you can find docstring-based descriptions inside the source files.
+A good starting point for these scripts is also the full run script "tcosa_full_run.py" where all publication-related scripts are called and described in the source file comments.

 ## The TCOSA publication